reynardmark/todo-app-v2/README.md

 ### Setting up environment variables

-1. Create a .env.development file following the template of .env.sample inside react folder.
+1. Create a .env.development file and follow the template of .env.sample inside react folder.
-2. obtain

 ### Starting the app